zebbecker/nyt-archive-search/README.md

 ### Archive Search

+__UPDATE Fall 2023: Due to changes with the New York Times API, this project is no longer able to provide the full text of each article in the search results.
+I am no longer hosting the application online.__

 ### Project Description

 Archive Search is a web application that provides an simple, no-code method to search for and download datasets of New York Times articles on a specific topic.
 With Archive Search, students and researchers can quickly get started on computational text analysis projects.
 A custom dataset that includes the text of every article in the NYT digital archive that mentions the research topic provides a rich starting point for discovery.